Military history of Italy during World War II: Allied invasion of Sicily and fall of Mussolini

-On 10 July 1943, a combined force of American and British Commonwealth troops invaded Sicily.
-Although the Axis lost the island after weeks of bitter fighting, they succeeded in ferrying large numbers of German and Italian forces safely off Sicily to the Italian mainland.
-On 19 July, an Allied air raid on Rome destroyed both military and collateral civilian structures.
-With these two events, popular support for the war diminished in Italy.
+On 10 July 1943, the Allies invaded Sicily.
+The Axis lost the island after weeks of bitter fighting, but succeeded in ferrying large numbers of troops to the Italian mainland.
+On 19 July, an Allied air raid on Rome hit railways yards, a steel works and an airport, and damaged homes near the targets.
+Subsequently, popular support in Italy for the war collapsed.

-On 25 July, the Grand Council of Fascism voted to limit the power of Italian dictator Benito Mussolini and handed control of the Italian armed forces over to King Victor Emmanuel III.
-The next day, Mussolini met with the King, was dismissed as prime minister, and then imprisoned.
-A new Italian government, led by General Pietro Badoglio and Victor Emmanuel III, took over in Italy.
+On 25 July, the Grand Council of Fascism voted to limit Mussolini's power and handed control of the armed forces to King Victor Emmanuel III.
+The next day, the King dismissed Mussolini as prime minister and replaced him with Marshal Badoglio.
+The Duce was arrested and imprisoned.